cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.1.1v1
 Automatic forwarding to external domains SHALL be disabled.
-- _Rationale:_ Adversaries can use automatic forwarding to gain persistent access to a victim's email (see [MITRE ATT&CK T1114.003](https://attack.mitre.org/techniques/T1114/003/)).
+- _Rationale:_ Adversaries can use automatic forwarding to gain persistent access to a victim's email.
 Disabling forwarding to external domains prevents this technique when the adversary is external to the organization but does not impede legitimate internal forwarding.
 - _Last modified:_ June 2023

 ### Resources